“Answering to that of God in everyone.” – George Fox (1624-1691)

 We Depend on the Financial Support of Individuals and Families

-Your contribution helps sustain our Meeting and the Amesbury Peace Center!
+Your contribution helps sustain our Meeting!

 We can’t Thank You enough!

-Your contribution helps sustain our Meeting and the Amesbury Peace Center!
+Your contribution helps sustain our Meeting!

 Thank You!